cbmr-data/cbmr-data.github.io/esrum/source/usage/transfers.rst

 your PC/Laptop, and services such as SIF/Erda or Computerome.
 Several of these sections may be useful on other systems than Esrum.

-File transfers (including project-to-project transfers) should generally be run on a compute node, as high amounts of network traffic may degrade performance on the head node for all users of the cluster.
+File transfers (including project-to-project transfers) should if at all possible be run on a compute node, as high amounts of network traffic may degrade performance on the head node for all users of the cluster.
 See the :ref:`s_interactive_session` section for how to open a shell on a compute node.

 If you have an existing compute project or dataset on a KU-IT managed cluster, then you may be able to connect it directly to the Esrum